lukedan/codepad/BUILD.md

 		```
 		vcpkg install pybind11
 		```
-		Set the `PYTHONHOME` environment (or CMake) variable if codepad has trouble finding the python libraries.
+		If CMake has trouble finding the python libraries, set the `PYTHONHOME` environment (or CMake) variable, or remove the line in `CMakeLists.txt` that includes `plugins/python_plugin_host_pybind11/` to skip building the plugin.

 	- If you want to build codepad with Cairo support, also install:
 		```